conda/conda-plugin-template/README.md

 ## The custom subcommand module

-The following module implements a function, `ascii_graph` (where a set of three integers gets converted into an ascii graph), and registers it with the plugin manager hook called `conda_subcommands` using the `@conda.plugins.register` decorator.
+The following module implements a function, `ascii_graph` (where a set of three numbers gets converted into an ascii graph), and registers it with the plugin manager hook called `conda_subcommands` using the `@conda.plugins.register` decorator.

 ```python
 # ascii_graph.py